-Overtime.
+Overtime 18.410

 "Unilateral A" employees earn overtime at time and one half over 40 hours per week.

 "Unilateral B" employees earn overtime at straight time over 40 hours per week.

 "Unilateral C" employees, who are exempt under the federal Fair Labor Standards Act (FLSA), do not earn overtime.

 For additional policies and procedures regarding overtime for unilaterals and other employees see the HR Policy and Procedure Manual.

-Red Circled Classifications.
+Red Circled Classifications

 Employees in classifications that are to be red circled will be frozen at their current salary until the salary of the pay range to which they are assigned equals or exceeds their rate of pay.
-Employees with ten years of service, whose classification has been red circled, shall receive one half of the across the board increase granted to employees on the Unilateral Pay Plan until the salary of the pay range to which they are assigned equals or exceeds their rate of pay.
-SECTION 5 FRINGE BENEFITS Holidaya Holidays.
-The following holidays are observed by the County and shall be granted to regular employees with pay and to temporary employees without pay, unless such employees are required to be on scheduled work: (a) New Year's Day (b) Spring Holiday to be observed the Friday immediately preceding Easter (c) Memorial Day (d) July 4th (e) Labor Day (f) Thanksgiving Day (g) Friday following Thanksgiving (h) Day before Christmas (i) Christmas Day (j) One Floating Holiday of the employees' choice (k) Any additional holiday granted by the County Board. (l) The County Administrator may designate additional holidays in unusual circumstances with the approval of the County Board Chair and/or Vice Chair.
+Employees, whose classification has been red circled, shall receive one half of the across the board increase granted to employees until the salary of the pay range to which they are assigned equals or exceeds their rate of pay.

+Section 5: Fringe Benefits

+Holidays 18.501

+The following holidays are observed by the County and shall be granted to regular employees with pay and to temporary employees without pay, unless such employees are required to be on scheduled work:

+971 (a) New Year's Day

+972 (b) Spring Holiday to be observed the Friday immediately preceding

+973 Easter

+974 (c) Memorial Day

+975 (d) July 4th

+976 (e) Labor Day

+977 (f) Thanksgiving Day

+978 (g) Friday following Thanksgiving

+979 (h) Day before Christmas

+980 (i) Christmas Day

+981 (j) One Floating Holiday

+982 (k) Any additional holiday granted by the County Board.

+983 (1) The County Administrator may designate additional holidays in

+984 unusual circumstances with the approval of the County Board

+985 Chair and/or Vice Chair.

 For employees working the standard work schedule, when a holiday falls on Saturday, it shall be observed on the preceding Friday.
 When a holiday falls on a Sunday, the following Monday shall be observed.

+For employees not working the standard work schedule see the HR Policies and Procedures.

-Procedures.
-The Director of Nurses, the Assistant Director of Nurses and Nursing Supervisors working in Rock Haven who are required to work a holiday; will be paid or granted compensatory time off at a rate of time and one half and receive an additional day in lieu thereof.
-The Any Youth Services Center Supervisors or Relief Supervisor who are required to work a holiday, will be paid or granted compensatory time off at a rate of time and one half.
-For supervisors working at the 911 Communication Center, who are required to work on a holiday, they will be paid or granted compensatory time off at a rate of time and one half for all hours worked between 7:00 a.m. the day of the holiday through 6:59 a.m. the day after the holiday, and earn 8 hours of holiday time in lieu of.
-If the holiday falls on an employee's scheduled day off, the employee shall be entitled to a compensatory day off with pay.
+Unilateral A Positions who are required to work a holiday, will be paid or granted compensatory time off at a rate of time and one half and receive an additional day in lieu thereof.

+Pool/Relief of Unilateral A positions who are required to work a holiday will be paid at a rate of time and one half.

+For supervisors working at the 911 Communication Center, who are required to work on a holiday, they will be paid or granted compensatory time off at a rate of time and one half for all hours worked between 7:00 a.m. the day of the holiday through 6:59 a.m. the day after the holiday, and earn 8 hours of holiday time in lieu of

+Whenever a designated holiday falls on an employee's scheduled day off, an additional day shall be granted in lieu thereof.